How to Help Heartburn – 7 Simple Lifestyle Changes

 1. Maintain a Healthy Weight

-Anyone can suffer with heartburn, but being overweight increases your chances considerably.2 Even moderate weight gain can exacerbate heartburn symptoms.3 One study found that obese women had almost triple the risk of heartburn and acid reflux.4 Why?
-Those extra pounds put pressure on your stomach, causing acid to back up into your esophagus.5 The good news is that losing as little as two and a halfpounds can reduce heartburn symptoms.6
+Anyone can suffer with heartburn but being overweight increases your chances considerably.2 Even moderate weight gain can exacerbate heartburn symptoms.3 One study found that obese women had almost triple the risk of heartburn and acid reflux.4 Why?
+Those extra pounds put pressure on your stomach, causing acid to back up into your esophagus.5 The good news is that losing some pounds can reduce heartburn symptoms.5

-You can help reduce your chances of suffering with weight-related heartburn by eating a balanced diet and taking regular exercise.
+You can help reduce your chances of suffering from weight-related heartburn by eating a balanced diet and exercising regularly.
 Learn about the different foods that cause heartburn so you know what to avoid, or find out more about the most common causes of heartburn.

 2. Change Your Sleep Position